Public (NASDAQ: IBKR) — Peterffy retains majority control

 2. Global Market Connectivity

-Direct connections to 150+ exchanges across 34 countries is an enormous regulatory and technical undertaking.
-Each market requires local licenses, clearing relationships, and compliance infrastructure.
+Direct links to 150+ exchanges across 34 countries is a regulatory and technical slog more than a feature.
+Each market needs local licenses, clearing relationships and compliance.
+That accumulated plumbing is precisely why Schwab and Robinhood cannot simply copy IBKR's global reach.

 3. Cost Structure Advantage